fyyyyy/DCS-for-MSFS/README.md

 1. DCS F-18 -> MSFS default F-18 ( The SuperWarrior F-18 Mod has some collision issues)
 2. DCS UH-1 -> MSFS UH-1 Gunship [freeware](https://fr.flightsim.to/file/24313/uh-1c-huey-gunship)

 External control surfaces, gear, speedbrakes if available are synchronised.
-Some cockpit instruments work correctly, some don't.
+Most avionics instruments work in MSFS correctly, other instruments like engines, hydraulics etc probably dont work yet.
 If you want to interact with complex systems in the cockpit, do it inside DCS not MSFS.
 Most of the cockpit controls in MSFS are not yet synched to DCS.

 ANY other aircraft combo may work out of the box, just special mechanics like i.e. the F-14 sweep wings may not be synched in MSFS.